Wireless security: Identity theft (MAC spoofing)

-Identity theft (or MAC spoofing) occurs when a hacker is able to listen in on network traffic and identify the MAC address of a computer with network privileges.
+Identity theft (or MAC spoofing) occurs when a hacker can listen in on network traffic and identify the MAC address of a computer with network privileges.
 Most wireless systems allow some kind of MAC filtering to allow only authorized computers with specific MAC IDs to gain access and utilize the network.
-However, programs exist that have network “sniffing” capabilities.
+However, programs exist that have network "sniffing" capabilities.
 Combine these programs with other software that allow a computer to pretend it has any MAC address that the hacker desires, and the hacker can easily get around that hurdle.

 MAC filtering is effective only for small residential (SOHO) networks, since it provides protection only when the wireless device is "off the air".
 Any 802.11 device "on the air" freely transmits its unencrypted MAC address in its 802.11 headers, and it requires no special equipment or software to detect it.
-Anyone with an 802.11 receiver (laptop and wireless adapter) and a freeware wireless packet analyzer can obtain the MAC address of any transmitting 802.11 within range.
+Anyone with an 802.11 receiver (laptop and wireless adapter) and a freeware wireless packet analyzer can obtain the MAC address of any transmitting 802.11 device within range.
 In an organizational environment, where most wireless devices are "on the air" throughout the active working shift, MAC filtering provides only a false sense of security since it prevents only "casual" or unintended connections to the organizational infrastructure and does nothing to prevent a directed attack.

 Man-in-the-middle attacks

-A man-in-the-middle attacker entices computers to log into a computer which is set up as a soft AP (Access Point).
+A man-in-the-middle attacker entices computers to log into a computer that is set up as a soft AP (Access Point).
 Once this is done, the hacker connects to a real access point through another wireless card offering a steady flow of traffic through the transparent hacking computer to the real network.
 The hacker can then sniff the traffic.

-One type of man-in-the-middle attack relies on security faults in challenge and handshake protocols to execute a “de-authentication attack”.
+One type of man-in-the-middle attack relies on security faults in challenge and handshake protocols to execute a "de-authentication attack".
 This attack forces AP-connected computers to drop their connections and reconnect with the hacker's soft AP (disconnects the user from the modem so they have to connect again using their password which one can extract from the recording of the event).

 Man-in-the-middle attacks are enhanced by software such as LANjack and AirJack which automate multiple steps of the process, meaning what once required some skill can now be done by script kiddies.
 Hotspots are particularly vulnerable to any attack since there is little to no security on these networks.